Railroad line could become relevent again a century after being abandoned

-Apples and railroads were a big deal in Northwest Arkansas in the early 1900s, with rail lines crisscrossing Benton County to transport apples from the sprawling orchards to market, including a line that once ran from Siloam Springs to Rogers via Highfill.
+Apples and railroads were a big deal in Northwest Arkansas in the early 1900s, with rail lines crisscrossing Benton County taking apples from the sprawling orchards to market.

+One of those lines once ran from Siloam Springs to Rogers via Highfill, now home of the region's main airport.

 In theory.

-"We worked to ensure that corridor was in the state rail plan, long-term, just in case," said Mike Harvey, chief operating officer of the Northwest Arkansas Council.
-The council is a nonprofit group comprising local business and government leaders.
+"We worked to ensure that corridor was in the state rail plan, long-term, just in case," said Mike Harvey, chief operating officer at the Northwest Arkansas Council.
+The council is a nonprofit consisting of local business and government leaders.

-"Basically, the corridor, from what I understand, runs along an old rail line that served apple growing communities back when.
-There were apparently rail spurs all over Benton County a hundred years ago."
+"Basically, the corridor, from what I understand, runs along an old rail line that served apple-growing communities back when.
+There were apparently rail spurs all over Benton County 100 years ago."

-Harvey said keeping that rail option could come in handy should an industrial or manufacturing company want to locate west of Northwest National.
+Harvey said keeping that rail option could come in handy if an industrial or manufacturing company wants to locate west of Northwest National.

-Harvey said the area should be attractive in the future as the region continues to fill in along the I-49 corridor.
-He noted manufacturing and distribution companies generally pay good wages without requiring a college degree.
+Harvey said the area should be attractive in the future as the region continues to fill in along the Interstate 49 corridor.

-Harvey said members of the council like to think about the next generation in terms of future employment opportunities, and the site near Northwest National likely will be attractive to industry once the infrastructure is developed.
+Members of the council like to think about the next generation in terms of future employment opportunities, he said, and the site near Northwest National likely will be attractive to industry once the infrastructure is developed.

 The Arkansas Department of Transportation is working on a planned access road to Northwest National and possibly beyond.
 They're also looking at the possibility of a road connecting the Bella Vista Bypass with the U.S. 412 Springdale Northern Bypass.
-A western beltway has also been discussed but would be several years further out.
+A western beltway has also been discussed.

 "The thinking is that maybe five or 10 years from now that could have the potential to be a developed industrial park or commerce park and be ready for tenants.
 The rail story is just a little bitty piece of that."

-The Highfill Council, earlier this month, narrowly passed an ordinance to change the zoning of just over 1,000 acres of land belonging to Mathias Ranch LLC from light industrial to general industrial.
+The Highfill Council, earlier this month, narrowly passed an ordinance to change the zoning of just more than 1,000 acres belonging to Mathias Ranch LLC from light industrial to general industrial.

 Mayor Michelle Rieff said she had met with a prospective buyer for the land, and the sale has the support of the Northwest Arkansas Council and the Walton Family Foundation.

-Andrew Branch, chief development officer of Northwest National, said airport officials are always looking to attract nearby businesses.
-There are more than 1,500 acres available west of the airport, but Northwest National isn't likely to get into the railroad building business, Branch said.
+Andrew Branch, chief development officer at Northwest National, said airport officials are always looking to attract businesses.
+There are more than 1,500 acres available west of the airport, but Northwest National isn't likely to get into the railroad building business, he said.

 "We wouldn't be directly involved, but we would be enthusiastically encouraging it," he said.